Debiday/dgraph-react-todo-app/README.md

-# Getting Started with Create React App
+Dgraph React -- To Do List

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+And based on Dgraph documentation and [tutorial](https://dgraph.io/blog/post/building-todo-list-react-dgraph/) written by Paul Korzhyk.

+My process of debugging the project can be seen in [this blogpost](https://debiday.wordpress.com/2021/08/19/debugging-my-first-react-dgraph-application/).

 ## Available Scripts